 The site of Tel Burna is located in the Shephelah region, which served as a border between the kingdoms of Judah and Philistia in the Iron Age.
 A fertile area that supported agricultural production, the region became known as the breadbasket of the south and is believed by some scholars to be a candidate for biblical Libnah, a Canaanite town that was conquered by Joshua who allotted it to the tribe of Judah.

-The tel’s prominence is notable in its flat-topped shape, extensive size and fortification, which are still visible today.
+The tell’s prominence is notable in its flat-topped shape, extensive size, and fortifications, which are still visible today.
 Survey finds indicate the city was important throughout the Bronze and Iron Ages.
 Excavations have revealed a Late Bronze Age (Canaanite) public building with a large assemblage of cultic finds (masks, figurines, feasting vessels, etc.).
-In addition, a few strata dating to the ninth, eighth and seventh centuries B.C.E. have been exposed, including a fortification wall that enclosed the summit of the tel.
+In addition, a few strata dating to the ninth, eighth, and seventh centuries BCE have been exposed, including a fortification wall that enclosed the summit of the tell.

 During the week, the team stays in the beautiful guesthouse at Kibbutz Netiv HaLamed Heh.
 The guesthouse is situated right beside biblical Socoh in the Elah Valley, where the biblical text indicates that David fought Goliath (1 Sam 17:1-2).
 The kibbutz is a short drive away from Beth Shemesh and about a half-an-hour drive from Jerusalem.

 Itzick Shai: Ariel University

 Steven Ortiz: Lipscomb University

 To learn how you can get involved, visit their website.